silx-kit/silx-training/software_engineering/2_Git/index.rst

 ...............

 Why the 'forking flow' ? ==> commonly used.
 The one of silx for example.
-The idea is that each developer can interact with other from his own fork.
+This schema is very important ant we will follow it during all along training The idea is that each developer can interact with other from his own fork.
 Each developer can request to merge some modifications (feature, bug fix...) with others: this is a pull request

-- simplify branch forking
+* simplify branch forking
-- Always keep upstream branch ready for deployment with features and fixes
+* Always keep upstream branch ready for deployment with features and fixes
-- Each new branch starts from the master (up to date)
+* Each new branch starts from the master (up to date)
-- Use merge request for each new feature
+* Use merge request for each new feature

 ----